twilsonco/SiriShortcuts/README.md

 Input: Text (a prompt, possibly via Share Sheet),
 OR
 a valid Dictionary with optional keys,
-“prompt”, “messages”, “image”, “model”, “temperature”, “apikey”, “repeat”, and “speak” OR nothing.
+“prompt”, “messages”, “image”, “model”, “temperature”, “apikey”, “repeat”, “speak”, "datetime", and "disablelogging" OR nothing.
 If no prompt is provided, user will be asked to provide one before continuing.